• WRITING

 Not long after I spoke with Jose, Kendra from Rider’s Share called and we discussed my bike’s situation.… read more...

-Featured in six magazines: Thunder Press, American Rider, OM Yoga Magazine, Yoga Magazine (cover), The Taj Mahal Review, AZ Rider News; Four newspaper stories: The Green Bay Press Gazette, The Wausau Daily Herald, The Mesa Tribune, The Mining Journal; 2 University Alumni Publications and 2 other online publications: Yahoo.com, Phoenix Indian Center, Northern Michigan University, The University of Wisconsin La Crosse, LANTERN.
-Rent this great bike from me through RIDERS SHARE platform (the airbnb of motorcycling).
+Priscilla has been pictured in magazine stories I’ve written for Thunder Press, American Rider, OM Yoga Magazine, The Taj Mahal Review, and AZ Rider News; Priscilla has also been in newspaper stories for: The Green Bay Press Gazette, The Wausau Daily Herald, The Mesa Tribune, and The Mining Journal; two University Alumni Publications (University of Wisconsin La Crosse, and Northern Michigan University), three online publications: Yahoo.com, The Phoenix Indian Center, and the Riders’ Share Blog.

-And a cool video link from my friend Ram Hernandez as he’s riding this bike
+And a cool video link from my friend Ram Hernandez riding this bike

 View this post on Instagram